 Fig. 3.
 Plots of intra-area and intra-family means for large language families with either uvulars or ejectives against altitude means; lines represent Lowess scatterplot smoothers.

 Results of least square regressions were similar in that they have positive, but vanishingly small positive slopes.
-Moreover, with the only exception being the by-area treatment of uvulars which yielded a marginally significant results (p = 0.05829, Adjusted R2 0.2701), all analyses were insignificant and R2 values low, indicating that the fit to the data was poor.
-Generally, results for ejectives were not nota-bly better than for uvulars, casting doubts on whether the conclusion that the distribution of ejectives is governed more significantly by altitude is robust.
+Moreover, with the only exception being the by-area treatment of uvulars which yielded a marginally significant result (p = 0.05829, Adjusted R2 = 0.2701), all analyses were insignificant and R2 values low, indicating that the fit to the data was poor.
+Generally, results for ejectives were not notably better than for uvulars, casting doubts on whether the conclusion that the distribution of ejectives is governed more significantly by altitude is robust.

 4.2.
-Exploring the evolution of ejectives and uvulars language families
+Exploring the diachronic dynamics of ejectives and uvulars in language families

-When modelling the distributions as in 4.1. we factor out genealogical information in order to abstract away from the vicissitudes of the phylogenetic histories of individual families.
-As Cathcart (2018: 1) points out, this does not make maximal use of the data in that the evolutionary history of the traits of interest, and which may allow for important insights into the genesis of the synchronically observable patterns, are artificially discarded.
-For instance, to decide whether any of the two alternative accounts for the observed distributions that have been sketched in section 2 has merit, it is of significant interest whether ejectives and/or uvulars tend to develop within language families in high altitude environments or if they are retained there but tend to be lost elsewhere (i.e. whether they are recessive in the sense of Nichols 2003, as is argued by Nikolaev and Grossman 2018 for retroflex affricatives).
-These diachronic evolutionary perspectives are at the heart of recent research in distributional typology (Bickel 2011, 2015).
+When modelling the distributions as in Section 4.1., we factor out genealogical information in order to abstract away from the vicissitudes of the phylogenetic histories of individual families.
+As Cathcart (2018: 1) points out, this does not make maximal use of the data because the evolutionary history of the traits of interest, which may allow for important insights into the genesis of the synchronically observable patterns, are artificially discarded.
+For instance, to decide whether any of the two alternative accounts for the observed distributions that have been sketched in Section 2 has merit, it is of significant interest whether ejectives and/or uvulars tend to develop within language families in high altitude environments -- or if they are retained there, but tend to be lost elsewhere (i.e. whether they are recessive in the sense of Nichols 2003, as is argued by Nikolaev and Grossman 2018 for retroflex affricatives).
+These diachronic perspectives are at the heart of recent research in distributional typology (Bickel 2011, 2015).

-To assess the evolutionary dynamics of both classes of sounds within language families, we chose to look at two large and deep language families of Eurasia, Indo-European and Sino-Tibetan.
-Members of these families are spoken across a multitude of different ecozones and altitudes and, given that in both cases several millennia have passed since their breakup from a common ancestor, there should have been ample opportunities for environmental effects on the structures of daughter languages, if they exist, to play out.
+To assess the diachronic dynamics of both classes of sounds within language families, we chose to look at Indo-European and Sino-Tibetan -- two large and old language families of Eurasia.
+Members of these families are spoken across a multitude of different ecozones and altitudes, and given that in both cases several millennia have passed since their breakup from a common ancestor, there should have been ample opportunities for environmental effects on the structures of daughter languages to play out, if they exist.